Common OSP FAQs

 No. The Common OSP is a public document developed collaboratively and intended to be published and maintained by the USDA NOP

-Does using the Common OSP force certifiers to change their scope?
+Does using the Common OSP force certifiers to change their business?

 Will existing operations have to redo their OSP?

-No. Existing operations are not required to redo their OSP unless a certifier chooses to transition to the Common OSP over time.
+No. Existing operations are not required to redo their OSP unless a certifier chooses to transition to the Common OSP over time or if the operation would like to use it.

 Is there a Common Inspection Checklist?